sanger/lighthouse/README.md

 major/minor/patch.
 On merging a pull request into *develop* or *master*, a release will be created along with the Docker image associated to that release.

+NB:
+When deploying a release you do not need to proceed it with a v as in Rails apps.
+If the deployment fails you can use the following command to check why

+    ssh dsm-01-uat.psd.sanger.ac.uk journalctl

+You can filter by arbitrary time limits using the --since command e.g. with "1 hour ago" You can also grep to limit by the release version you are looking for e.g. grep 2.21.1

 ## Routes

 The service has the following routes: